jpmorganchase/modular/docs/building-apps/esm views.md

 bundled.
 This logic can be controlled using two environment variables:

-1. `EXTERNAL_ALLOW_LIST` is a comma-separated string that specifies which dependencies are allowed to be rewritten to CDN according to [micromatch](https://github.com/micromatch/micromatch) glob format; if not specified, its default value is '\**' ( -> all dependencies are rewritten)
+1. `EXTERNAL_ALLOW_LIST` is a comma-separated string that specifies which dependencies are allowed to be rewritten to CDN; if not specified, its default value is '\**' ( -> all dependencies are rewritten)
 2. `EXTERNAL_BLOCK_LIST` is a comma-separated string that specifies which dependencies are **not** allowed to be rewritten to CDN; if not specified its default value is '' ( -> no dependency excluded, i.e. all dependencies are